persapiens/Course/Project/Pipeline2.md

 * Generate random changes with your code fuzzer.
 * If your changes would result in compile failures, discard changes and restart process.
-* Run tests with `mvn clean test verify`.
+* Run tests with `mvn clean test`.
 * Record which test cases have failed, and which have passed.
 * Reset code, discarding your changes.

 After you have generated your 100 test suite runs, generate a report that displays the test cases in sorted order, based on the number of failed tests discovered.
 Indicate the number of failed test cases in the output.

 **Note**: Warning, in order to do this you must have a working fuzzer well ahead of the deadline.
-If a test run takes 5--10 minutes to run, it might take a while to generate this analysis.
+If a test run takes 5--10 minutes to run (if integration tests are enabled), it might take a while to generate this analysis.

 ##### Constraints: